nuclight/bpf64/bpf64spec.md

 TODO copy needed more from .txt

 TBD this format for exported scalars, but for imported SVs we also need their `k`, just as number for a function - even if it will not fit in 1 byte of `jf`, program still may want to know what to put into segment selector for them
+- 24.09.24 problem is that `k` is static per each compiled code package, but segment selectors are runtime thing - and we are against relocations, but they are not the answer as dynamic assigning must be also possible, the `open("/path/to/file")` is more appropriate metaphor here... look at capability systems which constrain allowed files, e.g. Capsicum?..

 ### The "on_fatal" Section